 But these are the good times – with the unemployment rate near historic lows.
 And yet, there are these skyrocketing delinquency rates in the subprime subset of credit cards and auto loans.

-It means these people are working, and they’re falling behind their debts.
+It means these people are working, and they’re falling behind in their debts.

 Contrary to the right-wing’s repeated assertions that the poor are simply lazy and unwilling to work, the poorer on average work harder and longer hours than do the richer, but are paid skimpy wages.